-Microfinance is important and helpful tool in reducing poverty. generating employment, removing inequality and providing timely credit to its borrowers.
-Microfinance becoming successful in removing roots of traditional moneylenders and offers different credit products for borrowers.
+Microfinance is important and helpful generating reducing poverty. employment, removing inequality and providing timely credit to its borrowers.
+Microfinance becoming successful removing roots of traditional moneylenders and offers different credit products for borrowers.
 Two main essential factors that have put the microfinance on the plot of growth agenda in the developing countries.
 First, It has inhibited traditional moneylender's interference in rural areas because they were charging excessive interest rates due to the incapability of the rural poor to admittance formal financial institutional loans.
 Second, microfinance succeeded in rising as an important poverty alleviation strategy through creating self-employment opportunities for rural population.
 (Knight et al., 2009; Maulick, 2012, & Singh, 2014).